aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to PPSM or Online App" h2="Export WORDML to PPSM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting WordML to PPSM is a useful task for many businesses and organizations.
+WordML is a markup language used to create documents, while PPSM is a presentation format used to create slideshows.
+By converting WordML to PPSM, users can create slideshows from documents, allowing them to present their content in a more visually appealing way.

+<h2>How Aspose.Total Helps for WordML to PPSM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORDML to PPSM conversion while using two of it's APIs.
-Load your WORDML using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of WordML to PPSM.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With Aspose.Words for C++, users can load their WordML documents and convert them to HTML.
+Then, with Aspose.Slides for C++, users can load the HTML and create a new presentation, which can then be saved as a PPSM file.
+This process allows users to quickly and easily convert WordML documents to PPSM slideshows.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}